jeroen-huizer-conclusion/maps/README.md

     * Call Nanoflow
 * Customize the display of the marker.
 If the marker can not be found from the custom markers.
 The widget will use the specified custom markers else it will use the widget bundled marker.
+* Show overlay images on the map
+    * Multiple data sources supported

 ## Limitations
 * Context and static datasource are Offline capable with Mendix data, however you still need to be online to view the map